-Assessment (SFRA) in response requirements contained in The Planning Svstem and Flood Risk Management Planning for Authorities Guidelines (DEHLG/OPW, 2009).
-The findings of the SFRA are presented in a report which accompanies the Proposed Draft Plan.
+The County Development Plan has undergone Strategic Flood Risk Assessment (SFRA) in response to requirements contained in The Planning System and Flood Risk Management Guidelines for Planning Authorities (DEHLG/OPW, 2009).
+The findings of the SFRA are presented in a report which accompanies the Plan.